Choosing Options – Key Considerations

 a.
 Quality rather than Quantity

-Most of the option courses on offer result in a GCSE qualification.
-All students will study for a minimum of 6 GCSEs in their core subjects, and most will study for an additional 3 as part of their three options.
-However, some students will have extra qualifications e.g. fast track French, statistics for students in top set Maths and triple science.
-Those students have a little more flexibility, and may therefore be able to choose an advanced option as one of their three choices.
-In general, gaining 8 or 9 GCSEs with higher grades is more important that a larger number of GCSEs at lower grades.
+Most of the option courses on offer result in a GCSE qualification or equivalent.
+Most students will study for 9 qualifications.
+However, some students will have extra qualifications e.g. Statistics for students in top set Maths and Triple Science.
+In general, gaining 8 or 9 qualifications with higher grades is more important than a larger number of qualifications at lower grades.
 Quality is more important that quantity.

 b.
 A Balanced Curriculum